 In general, Thai people don’t mind being photographed.
 However, courtesy requires obtaining his agreement.
 Many pagodas charge a small fee for cameras, video cameras can be a bit more expensive.
 Some museums prohibit photos.
 It is no longer a problem to bring video cameras.

-Thus, through the blog “How to organize a memorable trip for 4 days in Thailand?”, we’ve given you the information you need to start planning your vacation.
+Thus, through this blog, we’ve given you the information you need to start planning your vacation.
 And if you are looking for something more perfect and assured, feel free to contact us for the best plans.

 Read more: